Water Chemistry Water Chemistry — Can Pool Chemicals Make You Sick? Health Risks & Prevention

 Chloramine Exposure

 When your pool's free chlorine is too low relative to contaminants, chloramines form.
 These irritating compounds cause the classic "pool smell" and lead to red eyes, skin irritation, and respiratory problems.
-The solution is performing a SLAM (Shock Level And Maintain) process using liquid chlorine to break down chloramines.
+The solution is performing a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process using liquid chlorine to break down chloramines.

 pH Imbalance Effects

-Low pH (below 7.2) makes chlorine more aggressive, causing skin and eye irritation even at proper FC levels.
-High pH (above 7.8) reduces chlorine effectiveness and can cause skin dryness.
+Low pH (below 7.2) is itself irritating to skin and eyes and is corrosive to surfaces and equipment.
+High pH (above 7.8) shifts chlorine toward its less-active form and can leave skin feeling dry while promoting scaling.
 Maintain pH between 7.4-7.6 for swimmer comfort.

 Overdosing Incidents